khashayardadashi/face-id/README.md

 ### Face Recognition Algorithm
 Explanation of the chosen face detection algorithm or model.

-### Matching and Identity Verification
-Elaboration on how the input image matches stored images in the database and verifies identity.

-### Passwordless Authentication
-Instructions for authenticating without email and password.

 #### Testing and Assurance of Functionality
 Guide on running tests and ensuring the correctness of the project's functionality.